G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 9\.
 The public part of the key will be saved in the <key\_name>.pub file.
 Use it to add it to your machine.
 You can open the ssh key file in text format for copying in the Notepad app.

-**Generate SSH keys in the personal account**
+### **Generate SSH keys in the personal account**

-To create an ssh key from your personal account, follow the steps below.
+To create an SSH key from your personal account, follow the steps below.

 1\.
 In the Gcore Cloud control panel, go to SSH Keys.